 OAuth Setup for Microsoft Services

-NoteThis feature is not available in versions of Gemini prior to 7.1.0
+NoteThis feature is not available in versions of Gemini before 7.1.0

 Microsoft 365 Configuration